 - Utrecht Network Young Researchers Grant

-- Structured doctoral programmes at the Research Academy Leipzig
+- Structured doctoral programmes at Leipzig University

 - DAAD one-year scholarships for doctoral candidates (worldwide)

 - DAAD short-term grants for doctoral candidates (worldwide)